 Once you’ve decided on your URL structure for your new store, we can learn the Magento Structure for this.

 Magento uses 3 different types of stores with multiple stores.
 I will briefly cover them here for your understanding before we continue:

 - Website – At the most root level, we can have multiple websites, which contain the stores.
-These website can be set-up to share customer data or not share any data at all.
+These websites can be set-up to share customer data or not share any data at all.

 - Store – these are the “children” of a Website.
-The catalog (Products and Categories) are managed at this level.
+The catalogue (Products and Categories) are managed at this level.

 See the diagram below to illustrate some example stores in the Magento Multi-Store format:

 Example of multi-store front-end’s with one Magento back-end

 Now we can set-up our new Magento Store in the Admin Panel, this is fairly straight forward: